slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On money

 <!--
-- money follows execution, not precedes it. -- naval -->
+> *"Money follows execution, not precedes it."
+-- Naval Ravikant*
+-->

 Money is a tool.
 It can be a force multiplier to help you live the life of your dreams but the perpetual chase for more is not the path that leads to freedom and happiness.